coder/semhub/packages/wrangler/README.md

 ### Repo initialization

-The server will create the repo and invoke the cron to initialize repo.
-The cron will pick up the repo and call the workflow to initialize it.
-This ensures that, if there are no repos to be initialized, the workflow will start immediately.
-If there are repos being initialized, the cron will return early and the repo will be queued when its turn comes.
-The cron activates, say, every 5 minutes (so there will be at most a 5 minutes delay before the next cron job starts).

-To be exact the cron will:
+A repo starts its life with `initStatus` as `ready` and will always be initialized by a long-running workflow, which can be triggered in two ways.
+First, the server can create the repo and invoke the workflow to initialize it.
+Second, there will be a every-5-min cron job that tuns to see if there are any repos to be initialized, which ensures that there will at most be 5 mins before the next repo is initialized.
+Collectively, this ensures that there is at most one repo being initialized at any one time.
+To be exact the server/cron will:

-- if there is already a repo being initialized or if there are no repos to be initialized, the cron will return early. otherwise, the same function will set the `initStatus` to `in_progress`
+- if there is already a repo being initialized or if there are no repos to be initialized, the cron will return early.
-- the cron will then invoke the workflow with the repoId. the cron itself will terminate
+- otherwise, in the same transaction, it will invoke the workflow and set the `initStatus` to `in_progress`

 It is important to write the workflow in a way that it can be self-invoked recursively until all the relevant work is complete.
 Specifically:

+- This workflow will check if this repo needs to be initialized.
+The conditions for this are: (1) the repo's `initStatus` is `in_progress` (set previously by server/cron), else return early; (2) when we call GitHub API with repo's `issueLastUpdatedAt` (which could be null), it returns no more issues, else return early.
 - This workflow's termination condition is: (1) the repo has issues; (2) all these issues have embeddings; (3) when the GitHub API is called with the repo's issueLastUpdatedAt, it returns no more issues.
 - When workflow terminates, it will set the `initStatus` to `completed` and update `initializedAt`.
 - If termination condition is not met, it will do one unit of work and then self-invoke.